brugal/wolfcamql/README-ioquake3.txt

   your own binaries.
 Instead, you can just use the pre-built binaries on the website.
 Just make sure the game is called with:

-    +set com_standalone 1 +set fs_game <yourgamedir>
+    +set com_basegame <yournewbase>

   in any links/scripts you install for your users to start the game.
-Note that the com_standalone setting is rendered ineffective, if the binary detects pk3 files in the directory "baseq3", so you cannot use that one as game dir.
+The binary must not detect any original quake3 game pak files.
+If this condition is met, the game will set com_standalone to 1 and is then running in stand alone mode.

+  If you want the engine to use a different directory in your homepath than e.g. "Quake3" on Windows or ".q3a" on Linux, then set a new name at startup by adding

+    +set com_homepath <homedirname>

+  to the command line.
+Then you can control which kind of messages to send to the master server:

+    +set sv_heartbeat <heartbeat> +set sv_flatline <flatline>
+    +set cl_gamename <gamename>

+  The <heartbeat> and <flatline> message can be specific to your game.
+The flatline message is sent to signal the master server that the game server is quitting.
+Vanilla quake3 uses "QuakeArena-1" both for the heartbeat and flatline messages.
+  The cl_gamename message is for dpmaster to specify which game the client wants a server list for.
+It is only used in the new ipv6 based getServersExt query.

+  Example line:

+    +set com_basegame basefoo +set com_homepath .foo
+    +set sv_heartbeat fooalive +set sv_flatline foodead
+    +set cl_gamename foo

   If you really changed parts that would make vanilla ioquake3 incompatible with your mod, we have included another way to conveniently build a stand-alone